MarekOo/COVID-19/README.md

 ## Goal
 The overall goal is to model the COVID-19 spread in order to understand the spread and make (simple) predictions about the future trend of the pandemic.

-Th script runs without any changes needed, just install the referenced R libraries and hut run.
+Th script runs without any changes needed, just install the referenced R libraries and hit run.

 In order to easily model the whole thing, the data is logarithmized so that we can then use a simple linear regression.
 Building on this, we can then make forecasts for the next few days.